VarnaRithesh05/test1/replit.md

 AutoPatcher is an AI-powered DevOps productivity tool designed to streamline Docker and GitHub workflows.
 The application provides intelligent YAML analysis, real-time webhook monitoring, code explanation, and automated YAML generation capabilities.
 Built as a full-stack web application, it targets technical audiences requiring clarity, efficiency, and professional credibility in their DevOps operations.

-The platform leverages Google's Gemini AI to analyze YAML files (Docker Compose, GitHub Actions) for errors, misconfigurations, and best practice violations, providing side-by-side comparisons of problematic code and AI-generated corrections with detailed explanations.
+The platform leverages Google's Gemini AI to:
+1. **Analyze YAML files** (Docker Compose, GitHub Actions) for errors, misconfigurations, and best practice violations, providing side-by-side comparisons of problematic code and AI-generated corrections with detailed explanations
+2. **Generate production-ready YAML files** from natural language descriptions (e.g., "I need a Dockerfile for a Node.js app with Express")

 ## User Preferences